CortexIntelligentAutomation/docs/content/en/docs/2024.1/Reference/Blocks/Text/find-text/find-all-text-block.md

 ***

-### Find All occurrences when there is a single match
+### Find all occurrences when there is a single match

 This example will find all occurrences of `"The"` in `"The quick brown fox jumps over the lazy dog."`.